c00kiemon5ter/monsterwm/README.md

  * The window W at the top of the stack can be resized on a per desktop basis.
  * Changing a tiling mode or window size on one desktop doesn't affect the other desktops.

+One can also define an empty space on the bottom or top of the screen, to be used by a panel.
+The panel is toggleable, but will be visible if no windows are on the screen.

 Installation
 ------------